yonatanmk/pinteresting/README.md

+# Think Pawsitive

-Think is a simple webapp where users can login to upload pictures of cats and view the cat pictures that others have submitted
+Think Pawsitive is a simple webapp where users can login to upload pictures of cats and view the cat pictures that others have submitted